Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 • Apr 10

-An Exchange Traded Fund is a type of investment fund that is listed and traded on a stock exchange, just like a share of a company.
-When you buy units of an ETF, you are essentially buying a basket of securities that the fund holds.
-This basket could contain stocks, bonds, commodities like gold, or other assets, depending on the type of ETF.
+An Exchange Traded Fund is a type of investment fund that is listed and traded on a stock exchange, just like a share.
+But unlike a share, which represents ownership in a single company, an ETF represents ownership in a diversified basket of securities.

 The key idea behind an ETF is that it tracks an underlying index or benchmark.
-For example, a Nifty 50 ETF holds all 50 stocks that make up the Nifty 50 index, in the same proportion.
-So when the Nifty 50 goes up, the ETF goes up too.
-When it falls, so does the ETF.
-This is why ETFs are called passively managed funds: the fund manager does not pick and choose stocks based on personal judgment.
-Instead, the fund simply mirrors its benchmark.
+For example, a Nifty 50 ETF holds all 50 stocks that make up the Nifty 50 index, in the same proportion as the index itself.
+When the Nifty 50 rises or falls, the ETF rises or falls by approximately the same amount.

-An ETF (Exchange Traded Fund) is a passively managed fund that tracks an index, commodity, or basket of assets, and is bought and sold on a stock exchange like a regular share during market hours.
+An ETF (Exchange Traded Fund) is a passively managed fund that tracks an index, commodity, sector, or asset class, listed and traded on a stock exchange in real time.

 Types of ETFs available in India

 The Indian ETF market has grown significantly over the past decade.
-Today, you can find a wide variety of ETFs listed on Indian exchanges, each designed to give you exposure to a different asset class or theme.
+Today, you can invest in a wide range of ETF types.

 Equity ETFs are the most popular category.
-These track stock market indices such as Nifty 50, Nifty Next 50, Sensex, Nifty Midcap 150, and sector indices like Nifty Bank or Nifty IT.
-They are ideal for investors who want broad market exposure without paying for active fund management.
+These track stock market indices such as the Nifty 50, Nifty Next 50, Nifty 100, BSE Sensex, Nifty Midcap 150, and sector-specific indices like the Nifty Bank or Nifty IT.

 Suggested Articles:

-Gold ETFs allow you to invest in gold in electronic form, without the hassle of storing physical gold or paying making charges.
-Each unit of a Gold ETF typically represents 1 gram of gold (or a fraction thereof), and its price tracks the domestic gold rate.
+Gold ETFs allow you to invest in gold in electronic form, without the hassle of physical storage.
+Each unit of a Gold ETF represents one gram of gold.

 Debt ETFs track indices composed of government securities or bonds.
-The Bharat Bond ETF, launched by Edelweiss AMC with CPSE backing, is a well-known example.
-These are suited for conservative investors who seek stable, predictable returns.
+The Bharat Bond ETF, launched by the government of India, is a prominent example.

 International ETFs give Indian investors access to global markets.
-Some ETFs track indices like the Nasdaq 100 or the S&P 500, allowing you to add geographical diversification to your portfolio without opening a foreign brokerage account.
+Some ETFs track the Nasdaq 100 (US technology companies) or the S&P 500 (top 500 US companies).

 Suggested Articles:

-Assets under management (AUM) in India's ETF segment has grown from under Rs 1 lakh crore in 2019 to over Rs 7 lakh crore by 2024, driven largely by EPFO investments and retail participation through Demat accounts.
+Assets under management (AUM) in India’s ETF segment has grown from under Rs 1 lakh crore in 2017 to over Rs 9 lakh crore in 2026, a 9x increase in under a decade.
+This growth reflects both the expansion of EPFO’s ETF investments and rising retail investor participation.

 ETFs vs Mutual Funds: what is the difference?

 This is one of the most common questions among Indian investors, and rightfully so.
-Both ETFs and mutual funds pool money from many investors to buy a collection of securities.
-But there are some meaningful differences in how they are structured, traded, and managed.
+Both ETFs and mutual funds pool investor money to buy a collection of securities.
+But there are key structural differences.

 The table below provides a clear side-by-side comparison.